Razal-stack/Insurance-form-app/README.md

 ## Technical Aspects

-- There are 4 Components and 1 Service present.
+- There are 4 Components, 1 Service and 1 constant file present.
 - 1. InsuranceHomeComponent: Home page of application.
 - 2. InsuranceFormComponent: Question Page
 - 3. InsuranceFormSuccessComponent: Success Page
 - 4. HeaderComponent: Page header for the application

 - Unit Test cases are added.
+- All the files are formatted using Prettier Formatter extension from VS Code.

 ## Prerequisites